OmniSharp/omnisharp-server/README.md

 #Build

 ####OSX / Linux
 Requires a minimum of Mono 3.0.12 - If you absolutely must use mono 2.10 then checkout the mono-2.10.8 tag.
-[Updating mono on ubuntu](https://github.com/nosami/OmniSharpServer/wiki)
+[Updating mono on ubuntu](https://github.com/nosami/OmniSharpServer/wiki).
+If you are using OSX, please use the official version of Mono as the homebrew version has [known](https://github.com/nosami/OmniSharpServer/issues/83) [issues](https://github.com/nosami/OmniSharpServer/issues/80).
 ```
     git clone https://github.com/nosami/OmniSharpServer.git
     cd OmniSharpServer